Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

 4. Backup and Restoration:
    - Backup jobs can be initiated for workloads, and the progress of these jobs can be monitored within the Recovery Services vault.
-   - Restoring a virtual machine involves creating a storage account for a staging location, selecting the restore point, and configuring the restoration.
+   - **Restoring a virtual machine involves creating a storage account for a staging location, selecting the restore point, and configuring the restoration**.

 5. Key Takeaways:
    - Azure Backup is configured for various supported workloads, and it requires a Recovery Services vault to store and manage backup data.